guarzo/aa-wanderer-map/README.md

 ### Creating a Wanderer Map

-When creating a new Wanderer managed map in Django Admin:
+When creating a new Wanderer-managed map in Django Admin:

 1. Navigate to **Django Admin → Wanderer → Wanderer Managed Maps → Add**
 2. Fill in the map details: